 At Nogatsaa camp a truck stops outside the ranger’s hut, a dead buffalo on the back.
 The ranger’s wife comes to the truck and is given a hindquarter.
 Meat rations.
 They also drop the skin there and advise us to carry a torch if we shower at night as lions are sure to come when they smell the skin.

-That night the elephants graze quietly right next to the tent, tummies rumbling.
+That night the elephants graze and browse quietly right next to the tent, tummies rumbling.
 Peeping out of the puptent door I look at their tree stump legs, can’t even see up high enough to see their heads.
 Gentle giants.

 As we approached the Chobe river the landscape looked like Hiroshima!
 Elephant damage of the trees was quite unbelievable.
 That did NOT look like good reserve management!
-Botswana doesn’t believe in culling, but it sure looked like they should!
+Botswana doesn’t believe in culling, but it sure looks like they should!

 The Chobe river, however, was unbelievable despite the devastation on its banks – especially after the dry country we’d been in.
 What a river!
 What wildlife sightings!

 On to Zimbabwe, the mighty Zambesi river and Victoria Falls.
 We stayed at AZambezi Lodge.
 Here we bid a sad goodbye to our perfect safari companions.
 Me still deeply in love.
 Angel Breasts holding the Long Pom’s hand, totally unaware of my devotion (*sigh*).

 At the end, our new friend and safari guide Steve gave me and Larry a letter.
 We read it on the flight out of Vic Falls.